 The company’s flagship product for law enforcement is called Consolidated Lead Evaluation And Reporting (CLEAR).
 ICE first contracted Thomson Reuters subsidiary West Publishing for access to CLEAR in 2010, and CBP’s usage of CLEAR started in 2014.
 Until 2021, the two agencies paid West Publishing a combined $29 million for access to this database.

-West Publishing Corporation has over $46 million in current potential contracts with ICE’s Homeland Security Investigations for its Consolidated Lead Evaluation and Reporting (CLEAR) service.
-CLEAR provides law enforcement agencies access to a vast database of public and proprietary information, including utilities data, DMV records, real property data, professional licenses, criminal and court records, healthcare provider content, consumer and credit bureau data, real-time incarceration and arrest records, business data, data from social networks, chatrooms, and blogs, and live access to over 7 billion license plate detections.
-CLEAR interfaces with ICE’s information management system, called FALCON-SA, and makes it easier for ICE to “narrow in and locate persons and assets of interest.”
-In December 2017, West Publishing Corporation received a contract worth $5.8 million to integrate license plate recognition data provided by Vigilant Solutions into its CLEAR platform.
+CLEAR provides a vast database of public and proprietary information, including DMV records, real estate ownership, utilities data, professional licenses, criminal and court records, healthcare provider content, consumer and credit bureau data, real-time incarceration and arrest records, business data, data from social media platforms, chatrooms, and blogs, and live access to over 7 billion license plate detections.
+ICE uses its Palantir-designed FALCON system to analyze these data, which makes it easier for the agency to “narrow in and locate persons and assets of interest.”